dobromirmontauk/open-leadership-management-cookbook/README.md

     1. Creating slideshows PDFs for certain recipes.
         1. Explore turning these into slides! https://marp.app/
     1. PII (names, internal documents, etc) removal.
+    1. Recipe 'backlinks' -- if a recipe is used as an ingredient somewhere else, link back to it so it grows in usefulness!